verymeticulous/wikAPEdia/Beginner-Information/GME-Starter-Pack.md

 **DTCC** (or its subsidiary NSCC): the clearance corporation (biggest player worth $63Trillion)

+**FTD**: Failure to Deliver; a situation where one party is not able to meet their trading obligations (e.g. when a short position does not own any or all assets required at settlement)

 **FUD**: Fear, Uncertainty and Doubt - negative sentiment that is meant to discourage shareholders from buying / holding

 **FOMO**: A fear of missing out trade occurs when you notice a sharp rally or slump in a stock, and the desire to join in on the price movement